 If you want, you can download all 4 APK files here: https://www.dropbox.com/sh/d4i5l24i8qawjfx/AAB1Riu_J3YaYpJnCHnAMgqna?dl=0

-To download Google Account Manager app, please use this URL: https://www.dropbox.com/s/d1wqjtw5awf5xor/GoogleLoginService.apk?dl=0
+To download the Google Account Manager app, please use this URL: https://www.dropbox.com/s/d1wqjtw5awf5xor/GoogleLoginService.apk?dl=0

 After downloading the Google Account Manager APK file to your Amazon Fire tablet, you can install it immediately as shown below.